quist00/carpentries.org/_posts/2022/05/2022-05-04-workbench-beta.md

 Teaching a workshop is hard and learning coding skills is hard.
-Testing out a new format of a website on top of that is added cognitive load, especially if only ONE lesson is different from the others.
+Testing out a new format of a website on top of that is added cognitive load, especially if only one lesson is different from the others.
 We mitigate this by having two versions of the lesson for three months.
 This way, even if one out of three lessons is currently in Beta, the default lesson website is still available so the transition is not so jarring.